How budget cuts could affect you

 There could be widespread flight delays and cancellations due to furloughs of air traffic controllers, but furloughs won't start until April because of the legal requirement to give workers advance notice.
 Transportation Secretary Ray LaHood predicts flights to cities such as New York, Chicago and San Francisco could have delays of up to 90 minutes during peak hours.
 FAA officials have said they expect to eliminate overnight shifts by air traffic controllers in more than 60 airport towers and close more than 100 towers at smaller airports.
-But information posted online by the agency shows 72 airports that could lose midnight shifts and 238 airports where towers could be closed.
+But information posted online by the agency shows 72 airports that could lose midnight shifts and 238 airports whose towers could be closed.

 There could be an estimated 2,100 fewer food safety inspections, meaning greater risks to consumers.
 Worker furloughs are not planned, but rather the reduction in inspections would come from cuts in travel spending.
 On meat inspections, Agriculture Secretary Tom Vilsack said Tuesday that it will be several months before meat inspectors are furloughed and that each will likely be furloughed 11 days or 12 days, instead of 15 days as the Obama administration indicated earlier.

+The administration is canceling tours of the White House beginning Saturday, citing staffing reductions.
+House Speaker John Boehner says Capitol tours will continue.
 Visiting hours at all 398 national parks probably will be cut and sensitive areas blocked off to the public.
 Thousands of seasonal workers looking for jobs would not be hired, according to Interior Secretary Ken Salazar.
 He and National Park Service director Jon Jarvis said visitors would encounter locked restrooms, fewer rangers and trash cans emptied less frequently.